Pendo vs Mixpanel? Which of the two is better for your SaaS product team?

 In short, Userpilot may not support such advanced analytics as Mixpanel but still offers enough to enable product managers to make data-driven decisions.

-It also allows you to collect and analyze user feedback and drive product engagement with features that are more advanced than anything Pendo can offer.
-And that too, at a fraction of the price.
+Userpilot allows you to collect and analyze user feedback and drive product engagement with features that are more advanced than what Pendo offers in its lower-tier plans.
+Additionally, Userpilot provides these features at a competitive price point.

 Userpilot analytics features include: